davidcuellard/davidcuellard/README.md

 ### Hi there, I'm David 👋

 ## I'm Electronic Engineer / Software Developer / React Frontend Developer
+# Pursuing my MSc. in Data Science and Artificial Intelligence 🇬🇧
 - 🔭 I'm focused on Solidity, Python and React JS
 - 🥅 2023 Goals: Improve Blockchain Development and Software engineering techniques in depth.
 - ⚡ Fun fact: I love to learn about coffee and wine.